What You Will Do:

 - Distance: how far the sensor is from a light source, measured in centimeters (cm).

-- Exponential decay function: a function in which y-values decrease by a constant multiplicative factor for equal changes in x.
-It can be written as y = a ek x + b, with k < 0.
 The graph approaches a horizontal asymptote.
 This model is helpful when the intensity drops rapidly at first and then levels off.

-- Rational function: a function with the variable in the denominator, for example y = m2 / (x + b2)2.
-Rational functions can show steep decreases and asymptotic behavior.
 They are appropriate when the data form a curved shape rather than a straight line.

 - Interpolation of a model: using the graph of a mathematical model to estimate an intensity value for a distance that lies between the real data points.
 This shows how well the model agrees with measurements already collected.